HalimIbrahim769/Machine_Learning_Analysis_of_Wall_St/README.md

  Finally, the model will be analyzed and evaluated against the S&P 500 and other benchmarks!

  POST REMARKS: Currently the model performs extremely well with an R2 score of 99% with AAPL however different stocks may produce different results (ex: MSFT results in 98%)
+ Overall the longer you train it the better it works (however its much, MUCH, slower)

  Code Written Successfully for real_time_predictions however not tried yet...